 If your employer contributes to your HSA, his/her contribution is included in the limit.
 Which means that if your HSA calls for a $3,400 limit and your employer contributes $1400, you can only add $2000.

-Since we’re talking about digits and calculations, it would be easier to give you a real-life example on how an HSA savings can add up, not only in the initial years, but in the years to come as well.
+Since we’re talking about digits and calculations, it would be easier to give you a real-life example with HSA tax benefits, not only in the initial years, but in the years to come as well.

 Mr. and Mrs. Smith are looking to save money for probable health expenses in the future.
 They decided to switch to a HDHP plan because the lower premiums appealed to them.
 However, Mrs. Smith wanted additional coverage for any out-of-pocket expenses such as visits to the doctor or prescription drugs.
 So she opened a health savings account